ayushabhinav/LoanDataEDA/README.md

 Currently it has the loan requests on which decision is pending.

 The orgnization wants you to ananlyze the data and suggest:-
-  1. which section/request to aviod monetary loss.
+  1. which section/request to aviod to reduce monetary loss/loan defaults.
   2. Which section/request to actively peruade to avoid missed business opportunity.